jhalljhall/impossible-social-drupal/html/modules/contrib/legal/README.md

 Click on "Do not create accounts Automatically".
 Then, when user DOES create account, it runs them through the Legal agreement.

-VARNISH

-Add Legal module's cookies to the Varnish whitelist.
+COOKIES

+The following cookies might need to be whitelisted in you Varnish configuration or GDPR solution:
+Drupal.visitor.legal_hash
+Drupal.visitor.legal_id

 ********************************************************************

 INSERTING NEW TERMS AND CONDITIONS VIA INSTALL SCRIPT

 Conditions are content, so if you'd like to deploy conditions programatically,